hhhzhao/E09a-Scripting/README.md

+Hello, this is Hua Zhao.
+In the assignment, I updated a scoring system to the game so the break out game can calculate how many lives do you still have and what is the current score of the game.
+Also, when you finish the game, you are directed to the end screen.
+This is the most simple kind of the game.
+Enjoy the game!

 # E09a-Scripting

 We will continue adding on to the first Godot project (E08a-Paddle-Ball).
 In this exercise, we will be learning more about scripting and signals in gdScript.